druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 The metric we choose to maximize here is *certainty-equivalent spending (CE spending)* under *constant relative risk aversion (CRRA).*

 CRRA means that you prefer a certain or constant cash stream to a variable or risky one drawn from a distribution; and your preference is scale-invariant, i.e. if I give you a coin-flip with a given positive expected value, for example lose $1/win $2, you will bet the same percentage of your wealth, whether you have $100 or $100,000.
-And your risk aversion parameter *gamma* determines how much you choose to bet.
-If you are risk-neutral you bet more, if you are highly risk-averse, you bet less.
-The [Kelly-optimal](https://en.wikipedia.org/wiki/Kelly_criterion) bet corresponds to *gamma*=1, or log utility.
+And your risk aversion parameter *gamma* determines whether or how much you choose to bet.
+If you are risk-neutral you bet more, if you are highly risk-averse, you bet less or refuse the bet.
+The [Kelly-optimal](https://en.wikipedia.org/wiki/Kelly_criterion) betting strategy corresponds to *gamma*=1, or log utility.

 To calculate CE spending at a level of risk aversion *gamma*, we convert dollar income streams to CRRA utility using *gamma*.
 We take the average utility, and convert that utility back to dollar spending.
-This gives us the constant-stream cash flow that would have the same utility as the original variable cash flow.
+This gives us the constant-stream cash flow that would have the same utility as the original variable cash flow at the given level of risk aversion.

 In essence, we are discounting the cash flows based on their volatility, in the manner implied by CRRA utility.
 And we find the retirement strategies that maximize CE spending.